Jeopardy!: About the Hosts

 A Legacy That Lives On

 Jeopardy!’s legacy rests not only on its format and clues but also on the grace and consistency of its hosts.
 Alex Trebek established a gold standard, and the current generation of hosts carry that torch forward with respect and care.
-Jennings and Bialik aren’t trying to imitate Trebek—they bring their own strengths to the show while honoring its traditions.
+Jennings isn’t trying to imitate Trebek—he brings his own strengths to the show while honoring its traditions.

 Behind the scenes, Jeopardy!’s production team, writers, and judges work closely with the host to ensure fairness, accuracy, and smooth execution.
 It’s a collaborative effort that reinforces the show's reputation for intellectual integrity and cultural importance.